dc198689/jQuery-Scroll-Trigger/README.md

 ## Usage
 Very simple to use,
 - Select a region you wants to trigger the scroll plugin.
-For exmaple :
+For example :
 ```html
 <div class="YOUR REGION"> some content here </div>
 ```